 Another industry where push notifications are integral is Travel and hospitality.
-They use it for segmenting users and retargeting based on demographics and locations (price slash alerts, upsell, cross-sells), content marketing driven lead campaigns, announcements, building curiosity, information on new packages (like weekend packages, occasion-based packages, gifting and customizing), reminders and alerts, reward programme for members, feedback and confirmation alerts.
+They use it for segmenting users and retargeting based on demographics and locations (price slash alerts, upsell, cross-sells), content marketing-driven lead campaigns, announcements, building curiosity, information on new packages (like weekend packages, occasion-based packages, gifting and customizing), reminders and alerts, reward program for members, feedback and confirmation alerts.

 With education probably facing the fastest transformation towards digital media, a push marketing strategy can be their ideal tool for retargeting, content marketing, cross-selling, upselling, offers and course updates.

 Online Retail Industries

 With segmentation being the main pain-point for online retail stores, push notifications are benefitting them on various instances like hyperlocal updates (geographical and interest-based segmentation), retargeting, user engagement and customer feedback.